dickloraine/EmbedComicMetadata/README.md

 - **Auto convert while importing to calibre**: As above, but even when importing metadata into calibre (default: off)
 - **Delete cbr after conversion**: Deletes the cbr format after the conversion (default: off)
 - **Swap names to "LN, FN" when importing metadata**: Does just what it says (default: off)
+- **Auto count pages if importing**: Count pages automatically if importing metadata into calibre (default: off)
 - **Main Button Action**: You can set, what action should be performed if the big toolbar button is pressed.
 Needs a calibre restart (default: Embed metadata)
 - **Menu Buttons**: The dropdown menu on the icon in the toolbar can be custimized to your liking through these options